 The Holts moved to San Antonio in 1978 where Dr. Holt joined the faculty of the Department of Ophthalmology at the University of Texas Health Science Center.
 She served the department as Director of Education, Residency Program Director and Interim Chairman before entering private practice in 1985, and continues as a Clinical Professor in the department.
 During her academic time, she wrote numerous scientific articles, book chapters and monographs on subjects ranging from facial trauma, eyelid reconstruction, cosmetic blepharoplasty, cataract surgical techniques, resident education and medical ethics.
 She served as Chief of Staff at North Central Baptist Hospital and was President of the Baptist Health System Medical Executive Board for two years.
 In 1999 she received her Master of Science in Healthcare Administration from Trinity University and served as Adjunct Professor there having developed a graduate course on “Physician Relations” to the students.
 At Trinity, she was a member of the Leadership Advisory Board for the HCA department and has most recently been selected as the Distinguished Faculty Award winner.
 She continues to be recognized in the listings of The Best Doctors in America, and “Texas Super Doctors”.

 Nationally, she is a member of the American College of Physician Executives and was the first female President of the Southern Medical Association.
-She lectures for these organizations throughout the United States on subjects of leadership, practice management, and health systems and policy.
+She lectured for these organizations throughout the United States on subjects of leadership, practice management, and health systems and policy.
 In 2009 she was presented with the Southern Medical Association’s Distinguished Service Award in recognition of a career dedicated to promoting the profession of medicine.
 For ten years, she directed a course on “Comparative Healthcare Systems” for the Auburn University Physicians MBA program, traveling and studying health systems in England, France, Italy, the Netherlands, Switzerland, the Czech Republic and Australia.
 To make time for these administrative duties, Dr. Holt discontinued her surgical practice, but is available for complete ophthalmological consultation in the office.
 She has maintained her practice as a participating physician in the Medicare program.